Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2018-01-19-WeChat-Original-Plan.md

 15th Jan., *Jottings* on Bilibili
 17th Jan., *Yi An Good Night* on Hongdou Live
 18th Jan., new article on WeChat account
-19th Jan., manga released on Sina Weibo
+19th Jan., manga on Sina Weibo
 20th Jan., *Yi An Fun Time After School* E02 on Tencent Video